palantir/gulp-bower-overrides/README.md

 Path to a .json file or object literal value containing package overrides.
 If provided, this value will be used instead of loading from a bower.json file.

+##### expandGlobs

+Type: `Boolean`
+Default: `false`

+Expand globs in `main` block to all matched files using [node-glob](https://github.com/isaacs/node-glob).
+This is useful because the bower.json spec [does not support globs](https://github.com/bower/bower.json-spec/issues/30) in `main` by default, but some plugins do.

+**NOTE:** Custom install directories are not supported at this time.
+Currently, bower packages MUST be installed to `bower_components/` for this option to work correctly.

 ### bowerOverrides.mapJSON(iterator)

 A thin wrapper around `through2-map.obj()` that passes the parsed JSON content of each file to the